jsalvadori/jsalvadori.github.io/_pages/info.md

 Extracurricular Activities
 -----
-Member of [Foucoupe](https://www.foucoupe.ch/) (promoting contemporary music in Switzerland through unique concerts and filmed sessions)
+Member of [Foucoupe](https://www.foucoupe.ch/) (we organize intimate live performances and produce videos to promote contemporary music in Switzerland and abroad)